TabularEditor/tabulareditor.github.io/_posts/2019-03-14-PowerBITips-WhatIf.md

 Well, behind the scenes, a WhatIf parameter is simply a Calculated Table with a single column, defined using the [GENERATESERIES](https://dax.guide/generateseries) DAX function (to hold all the possible values of the parameter), along with a measure that uses the [SELECTEDVALUE](https://dax.guide/selectedvalue) function to return the currently filtered value on the table (or a default value, if nothing or multiple values are filtered).

 All of this can easily be added using Tabular Editor, **although doing it is not officially supported by Microsoft**, so as usual, when modifying your Power BI models through Tabular Editor, make sure to save a backup of your .pbix or .pbit file.
 By default, Tabular Editor will restrict the kind of changes we can apply to a Power BI model, to prevent things from breaking.
-However, in order to create WhatIf parameters through Tabular Editor, we need to lift this restriction, as we need to add new Calculared Tables to the model.
+However, in order to create WhatIf parameters through Tabular Editor, we need to lift this restriction, as we need to add new Calculated Tables to the model.
 So make sure to check the "Allow unsupported Power BI features" checkbox under File > Preferences > General:

 ![image](https://user-images.githubusercontent.com/8976200/54387325-5fa47780-469b-11e9-8071-d766c3a4fd69.png)